Bunsou/TesJor/docs/source/SIS.md

 ## 1. Project Vision & Purpose

 TesJor is a gamified travel discovery web application designed to solve the problem of concentrated tourism in Cambodia.
-It serves as a digital companion that guides international tourists to "Hidden Gems"—villages, local foods, traditional drinks, cultural activities, and souvenirs—that are often missed by standard tour packages.
+It serves as a digital companion that guides international tourists to "Hidden Gems"—villages, local foods, traditional drinks, cultural events, and souvenirs—that are often missed by standard tour packages.

 ### Key Objectives